delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_prof_pl/README.md

 ### How It Works
 The profiling pipeline has a few stages:
+* Reset Discovery Condition
+  * Checks against the `P_RESET_DISCOVERY` parameter to determine if we should profile from scratch or profile from where it left off after last execut
 * Identify Nested Schemas
   * Using a `Get Metadata` activity, collect the items under the specified `P_DIRECTORY` directory
   * For each item in that list, identify if the schema of the files in that child directory is expected to be